-Jackler: The jackler is the first arriving team-mate of the tackler at the tackle.
+Jackler/Stealer: The jackler/stealer is the first arriving team-mate of the tackler at the tackle.
 They must remain on their feet to contest directly onto the ball.
 If previously involved in the tackle, they must first clearly release the ball carrier before contesting for the ball.

-Jersey: A shirt worn on the upper half of the body and which is not attached to shorts or underwear.
+Jersey: A shirt worn on the upper half of the body and which is not attached to shorts or underwear